Onelinerhub/onelinerhub/nginx/allow_access_to_ip_address.md

-# Allow access to on IP address only
+# Allow access to single IP address only

 ```nginx
 location / {